Graduate Program Admission

 Graduated Non-Matriculated (GNM) Students

-Interested in attending courses without becoming a graduate student?
-Graduate non-matriculated (GNM) status allows post baccalaureate students who are not presently seeking a graduate degree at the University of Washington to take UW graduate courses and apply the credits toward degree requirements should they later be accepted into a graduate program at the UW (Acceptance as a GNM student does not confer priority for later admission to a graduate program at the UW).
+Graduate non-matriculated (GNM) status allows post baccalaureate students who are not presently seeking a graduate degree at the University of Washington to take UW graduate courses and apply credits toward degree requirements should they later be accepted into a graduate program at the UW (acceptance as a GNM student does not confer priority for later admission to a graduate program at the UW).
 To learn more please visit Graduate Non-Matriculated Student.
+GNM students apply to our program during the graduate admission cycle.

 Tuition & Funding